 Speed

 One of the main features of the Bricks builder is its speed and clean code.
-The developers use the Vue.js framework, removed any JQuery on the front end, and definitely made performance their priority, so it has become one of the indisputable advantages.
+The developers used the Vue.js framework, removed any JQuery on the front end, and definitely prioritized performance, which has become one of its indisputable advantages.

 There are some other features that are worth mentioning:

-• Global elements are elements that can be added and reused anywhere on the website, and after making changes to the style or content of the initial element, those changes will be applied to all of its instances.
+- Global elements are elements that can be added and reused anywhere on the website.
+After making changes to the style or content of the initial element, those changes will be applied to all of its instances.

-I’ve already discussed Bricks’ pros, so it’s time to mention some current limitations (as of release 1.5.7).
+I’ve already discussed Bricks’ pros, so it’s time to mention some current limitations.
 With little generalization, they can be broken down into three topics:

 Missing elements

-Of course, the team behind Bricks is doing a fantastic job and adds a lot of features with every release.
-But it’s still a very young product, so, naturally, a lot of elements are still missing (even if there are already more than 50).
-For example, unfold, timeline, SVG animation, Lottie, filter image gallery, image hotspots, and others.
-Besides, there are much fewer premade templates.
+Of course, the team behind Bricks is doing a fantastic job, adding many features with every release.
+But it’s still a very young product, so naturally, many elements are still missing.
+Besides, there are much fewer premade templates compared to other builders.

 Missing integrations